joyyuh/joyyuh/README.md

 - learning swift & java ; hoping to learn lua & relearn python
-- 2024 resolution of cooking on aoc (getting past day 7 ☠)

 <!---
 joyyuh/joyyuh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.